Can I transfer my UK pension to New Zealand?

 What are the benefits of transferring your UK pension to New Zealand?

-There are many advantages to transferring your UK pension to New Zealand.
+There are many tax implications to transferring your UK pension to New Zealand, as your pension will be taxed under New Zealand tax rules.

 Similar to other big decisions, it's a good idea to seek professional advice beforehand.